Sports, Entertainment, Event - Management - B.S.

 - Demonstrate leadership skills and adapt them to a diverse global market in the sports, entertainment and event management industry.

-Upon completion of the Sport Management specialization, graduates are expected to:
+Upon completion of the Sports Management specialization (offered at the Providence and Charlotte campuses), graduates are expected to:

 - Analyze and apply sport business principles to generate informed and fiscally sustainable decisions on behalf of a sports organization

-Upon completion of the Event Management specialization, graduates are expected to:
+Upon completion of the Event Management specialization (offered at the Providence and Charlotte campuses), graduates are expected to:

 - Utilize event management tools and processes to create, execute and evaluate an event.

-Upon completion of the Live Entertainment specialization, graduates are expected to:
+Upon completion of the Live Entertainment specialization (offered at the Providence campus), graduates are expected to:

 - Analyze and evaluate critical components of live entertainment management.